 Your Plan includes the added benefit of voluntary incentive programs.
 These programs are designed to encourage you to take an active role in improving your health and wellness in the areas of physical activity, nutrition, life skills such as stress management, tobacco use cessation and alternative health.
-A full listing of tools and program options can be found on our website at www.Anthem.com/usg by selecting the "Resources & Tools" and "Health and Wellness" tabs.
+A full listing of tools and program options can be found on the Claims Administrator's website at www.Anthem.com/usg by selecting the Resources & Tools tab.
 Information is also available by calling Customer Service at the number on the back of your Identification Card.